“How much does logo design cost?” It’s one of the most popular questions we get asked here at Canny.

 As your logo design budget increases so does the complexity of the work.
 More intricate work may take place with the logo, or perhaps an icon or logo mark will be created to sit alongside your company name.

 However, there is no set figure and each logo design price can vary greatly.
-It’s hard to give an estimate without a detailed brief.
+It’s hard to give an estimate without a detailed branding brief.

 Everybody charges something different.